jakepf00/MediaServer/README.md

 - Use file structure/naming to help with music tagging in DB

 ### Admin
-- Admin page
 - File upload from website
 - id3 metadata editing from website
-- Select library root folder
+- Select library root folder (and actually use it)
+- Allow spaces in media directory path
 - Allow rescanning files/metadata

 ### Other